openshift/openshift-velero-plugin/README.md

 ## Introduction

 The OpenShift Velero Plugin helps backup and restore projects on an OpenShift cluster.
-The plugin executes additional logic (such as adding annotations) during the backup/restore process on top of what Velero executes (without the plugin).
+The plugin executes additional logic (such as adding annotations and swapping namespaces) during the backup/restore process on top of what Velero executes (without the plugin).
 Each OpenShift or Kubernetes resource has its own backup/restore plugin.

 ## Prerequisites